The 401(k) plan, formed in 1978, is one of the most popular types of employer-sponsored retirement plans in the United States.

 One of the first considerations is how much money to contribute.
 Generally speaking, you should contribute as much as you can.
 You don't want to leave yourself cash-strapped, but you also don't want to squander the opportunity to make pretax, tax-deferred contributions and get a company match.
 Whether your company match is dollar-for-dollar or something smaller, don't pass up free money.

-For 2004, the maximum pretax annual contribution an employee may make is $13,000 ($15,000 if you're 50 or older.)
-Pretax limits increase by $1,000 per year through 2006.
+For 2016, the maximum pretax annual contribution an employee may make is $18,000 ($24,000 if you're 50 or older).
+The annual contribution may increase in future years, depending on the cost of living.